Daylight and sunlight assessment

-When is a daylight and sunlight assessment required?
+When is a daylight and sunlight assessment needed?

-Any planning applications where the proposed development has the potential to negatively impact the existing levels of daylight or sunlight on neighbouring properties including gardens and amenity spaces.
+- Where the proposed development could potentially negatively impact the existing levels of daylight or sunlight on neighbouring properties.
+This includes gardens and amenity spaces.

 What information should be included in a daylight and sunlight assessment?

-The report needs to be prepared in line with the methods described in the Building Research Establishment’s (BRE) “Site layout planning for daylight and sunlight: A guide to good practice” 2011.
+The report needs to be prepared in line with the methods described in the Building Research Establishment’s (BRE):

-The information included should be sufficient to determine:
+The information included should be enough to determine:

 - the existing and expected levels of daylight, sunlight and overshadowing on neighbouring properties

-- the measures that will be taken to mitigate against the expected impact of the proposed development
+- the measures that will be taken to reduce the expected impact of the proposed development

-Applications for 10 or more new residential units, or applications for new residential units where there may be potential for poor light, must include an assessment of the light within the new units and associated amenity areas.
+Applications must include an assessment of the light within the new units and associated amenity areas where: